 “It’s extremely expensive but, as with most things, it can be had here for the right price.
 I am happy to share a few drops with a business prospect.”

-“By all means then.”
+“By all means, then.”

-Captain Percy sat in one of the leather chairs and accepted a ceramic cup with mud-colored contents with one hand.
+Captain Percy sat in one of the leather chairs and accepted a ceramic cup of mud-colored contents with one hand.
 With the other hand she received the metal clipboard with chipping black paint and oil-stained pages that Miss Mai was holding out to her.
 She scanned it while taking her first sip of coffee.

 It was the best coffee Percy had had in months.